 The Bucket List, Jack Nicholson and Morgan Freeman

 Rob Reiner's maudlin 2007 dramedy The Bucket List brought together two Oscar winners: Jack Nicholson (One Flew Over the Cuckoo's Nest in 1976, Terms of Endearment in 1984, and As Good As It Gets in 1998) and Morgan Freeman (Million Dollar Baby in 2005).
 They played terminally ill friends trying to accomplish everything they want to do before they die.
-Unlike many of the movies on this list, The Bucket List was a box office hit that had its share of critical defenders.
+Unlike many of the movies on this list, The Bucket List was a box-office hit that had its share of critical defenders.
 Most, however, agree that it's schmaltzy dreck.
-And for films that were more universally adored, These Are the Top-Rated Movies on Rotten Tomatoes.
+And for more bad movies, discover The Worst Movie That Came Out the Year You Graduated.

 All About Steve, Sandra Bullock

 The night before Sandra Bullock accepted her Academy Award for The Blind Side in 2010, she accepted a Razzie Award for All About Steve, becoming one of very few actors to pick up their Razzie in person.
 It's a good thing she had a sense of humor about All About Steve, which she also produced, because critics were not amused.
 The general consensus was that Bullock's romantic lead, the awkward Mary Horowitz, was too creepy and desperate to root for.

 Superbabies: Baby Geniuses 2, Jon Voight